 Informal Complaint/Appeal Procedure

-Step 2: Any staff member who receives an informal complaint/appeal is required to document it via an email to the complainant utilising CANVAS email function.
+Step 2: Any staff member who receives an informal complaint/appeal is required to document it via an email to the complainant utilising the LMS email function.

 Step 3: If the complaint/appeal is not able to be resolved to the satisfaction of the complainant at the informal stage, the ERA staff member must advise the complainant that they are to formalise their complaint/appeal.